persapiens/Course/Project/Pipeline2.md

 ##### Constraints:

-* Run the analysis on all javascript files inside of the server-side/ directory.
+* Run the analysis on all javascript files inside of the server-side/ directory (excluding `node_modules/`).
+* Report all metrics discovered in build log.
 * Fail the build if any of these metrics exceed a given threshold.

 ## Team responsibilities